symfony-cmf/symfony-cmf-docs/reference/configuration/create.rst

 ~~~~~~~~

 The controller that receives save requests from create.js requires the user to
-have a specific role to avoid anybody being able to edit content.
+have a specific role to control who is allowed to edit content.
 As it would
 not be convenient to show the create.js editor to users not allowed to edit the
 site, the controller loading the create.js javascripts with the
 ``includeJSFilesAction`` also checks this role.
 If the image controller is